Tesco: Corporate social responsibility

-Tesco made a commitment to corporate social responsibility in the form of contributions of 1.87% in 2006 of its pre-tax profits to charities and local community organisations.
+Tesco made a commitment to corporate social responsibility in the form of contributions of 1.87% in 2006 of its pre-tax profits to charities and local community organizations.
 This compares favourably with Marks & Spencer, whose 1.51% is lower than Sainsbury's 7.02%.
 This figure, £42 million is lower than the amount of money reported to have been avoided in tax during 2007 (see below).
 Will Hutton, in his role as chief executive of The Work Foundation, in 2007 praised Tesco for leading the debate on corporate responsibility.
-However Intelligent Giving has criticised the company for directing all "staff giving" support to the company's Charity of the Year.
+However Intelligent Giving has criticized the company for directing all "staff giving" support to the company's Charity of the Year.

 In 1992, Tesco started a "computers for schools scheme", offering computers in return for vouchers given to Tesco customers and donated by them to schools and hospitals.
-Until 2004, £92 million of equipment went to these organisations.
+Until 2004, £92 million of equipment went to these organizations.
 The scheme was also implemented in Poland.

-In 2009, Tesco used the phrase, "Change for Good" as advertising, which is trademarked by Unicef for charity usage but not for commercial or retail use, which prompted the agency to say, "It is the first time in Unicef's history that a commercial entity has purposely set out to capitalise on one of our campaigns and subsequently damage an income stream which several of our programmes for children are dependent on."
+In 2009, Tesco used the phrase, "Change for Good" as advertising, which is trademarked by Unicef for charity usage but not for commercial or retail use, which prompted the agency to say, "It is the first time in Unicef's history that a commercial entity has purposely set out to capitalize on one of our campaigns and subsequently damage an income stream which several of our programmes for children are dependent on."
 It went on to call on the public "...who have children's welfare at heart, to consider carefully who they support when making consumer choices."

 Tesco's own-labels personal care and household products are stated to be cruelty-free, meaning that they are not tested on animals.

 In June 2011, Tesco announced that it was working with 2degrees Network to create an online hub as part of its target to reduce its supply chain carbon footprint by 30% by 2020.

 In September 2011, a Greenpeace report revealed that Tesco supermarkets in China were selling vegetables that contained pesticides at levels exceeding the legal limit, or were illegal.
 A green vegetable sample from Tesco turned up methamidophos and monocrotophos, the use of which has been prohibited in China since the beginning of 2007.